strobejb/supercalc/README.md

 Download
 --------

 7Calc is available as a prebuilt desktop gadget.
-See the Downloads link.
+See the [Downloads](/strobejb/supercalc/downloads) location.

 Building 7Calc